Belcarra/pi_zero_connected/README.md

 This allows a Pi Zero (for example) to be used for headless operation with a network connection through a desktop system.

-Raspberry Pi boards running Raspbian support Networking over USB with the Gadget USB Device support.

-For some boards, such as the *Pi Zero* it can be difficult to configure the correct Gadget Device Definition etc without accessing the board after it has booted the first time.
-The Pi Zero for example would require use of a keyboard, mouse and an HDMI monitor to do the configuration changes.

-This project implements a method to install and run a configuration script during the first boot that will install the systemd service to start the Gadget Device Definition when the system is booted.
+This project uses a method to install and run a configuration script during the first boot that will install the systemd service to start the Gadget Device Definition when the system is booted.

-This allows, for example, to use a Raspberry Pi Zero via the network from the Windows or Mac OS system it is plugged into.
-With the low power requirements of the Pi Zero it can be used with a single USB cable providing both networking and power.

 This photo shows a Pi Zero connected to a Windows laptop.
 Note the use of VNC to view the desktop, as well as an SSH shell connection and serial port connection